← Back to Blog

 Steps TeamSteps Team

 Heart rate zones let you train smarter, not just harder.
-Whether you want to burn more fat, run a faster 5K, or simply live longer, matching your effort to the right zone is the most effective way to get there.
+Whether you want to burn more fat on your daily walk, improve your endurance, or simply live longer, matching your walking effort to the right zone is the most effective way to get there.

 What Are Heart Rate Zones?